Durio oxleyanus

 Durio oxleyanus is a perennial plant species of tree in the family Malvaceae.
 It was once placed in the family Bombacaceae.

 The IUCN list the species as near threatened.

 It is a popular plant for food among humans and orangutans.

 Names

 In English it goes by common names like isu, durian lai, oxyleyanus durian, Durian Hutan, Durian, and Durian meragang.

 The native names include: durian beludu in Malaysia; durian daun in Sumatra; durian sukang or simply sukang in Brunei and Sabah; and kerantongan or kerantungan in Kalimantan.

 Description

 Trees in species can grow up to 45 meters or up to 50 meters tall and have dark brown bark.
 It has a self-supporting growth form too.

 Fruits

 The fruit the tree produces fruits that are edible.
 With a smooth creamy texture with a sweet flavor similar to banana or grape.
 The fruits are gray and are 15 to 20 centimeters in diameter.

 Distribution

-It is native to Borneo, Malaysia, and Sumatera.
+It is native to Borneo and Sumatra, Indonesia.

 It can be found in more moist parts of lowland rainforests.